2factorauth/twofactorauth/CONTRIBUTING.md

       "custom-hardware"
     ],
     "documentation": "<link to site TFA documentation>",
-    "keywords": [
+    "categories": [
-      "keyword1",
+      "category1",
-      "keyword2"
+      "category2"
     ]
   }
 }
 ```
 - The domain should point to the main page of the service, not the login page (usually the root domain, not a subdomain).
-- Keywords must be selected from the values listed in [`categories.json`][categories].
+- categories must be selected from the values listed in [`categories.json`][categories].
 - The default value for the icon is `<domain>.svg`, but can be overridden by an `img`
 field.
 - If you would like the site's link on 2fa.directory to be different to `https://<domain>`, you can use a `url` field to specify this.